 Dialog for adding a new time tracking activity

-In this dialog, you need to select any of the existing Matters that you will tie this activity to, enter a billing rate for this activity, select a litigation code from a list (or type a new value that you didn’t find in a list), choose a date for the activity, choose to enter the time as duration or as a timespan (setting start time and end time), manually change the amount of time if needed, and add a description of the activity.
+In this dialog, you need to select any of the existing Matters that you will tie this activity to, enter a billing rate for this activity, select a litigation (activity) code from a list, choose a date for the activity, and choose to enter the time as duration or as a timespan (setting start time and end time), manually change the amount of time if needed, and add a description of the activity.

-To see all of your recent time trackings choose Time Tracking option in left hand side main menu.
+To see all of your recent time trackings choose the Time Tracking option on the left-hand side main menu.